Fired FBI director Comey says Trump 'morally unfit': ABC News interview

 The FBI has long tried to operate as an independent law enforcement agency.

 “I never asked Comey for Personal Loyalty.
 I hardly even knew this guy.
-Just another of his many lies.
-His “memos” are self serving and FAKE!”
-Trump said on Twitter.
+Just another of his many lies,” Trump said on Twitter.

+Comey is now a crucial witness for Special Counsel Robert Mueller’s investigation into whether Trump has tried to obstruct the Russia probe.

+Comey told ABC News that he believes there is “certainly some evidence of obstruction of justice.”

+Despite his myriad of reservations about Trump, Comey told ABC News that he did not believe the U.S. Congress should impeach him, as it would let the American people “off the hook” for something “they’re duty bound to do directly.”

+“People in this country need to stand up and go to the voting booth and vote their values,” he said.

-U.S. House of Representatives Speaker Paul Ryan, interviewed on NBC’s “Meet the Press,” expressed qualified support for Comey.
+U.S. House of Representatives Speaker Paul Ryan, interviewed on NBC’s “Meet the Press” on Sunday morning, expressed qualified support for Comey.
 Asked whether Comey was a man of integrity, the Republican speaker said: “As far as I know,” but added that he did not know him well.

 Asked about Trump’s use last week of the words “slime ball” to describe Comey, Ryan said: “I don’t use words like that.”

+Republican National Committee Chairwoman Ronna McDaniel said the ABC interview reaffirms that Comey’s “higher loyalty is to himself.”

+“He has no credibility and President Trump was right to follow through on the bipartisan calls for him to be fired,” McDaniel said in a statement.

-Reporting by Amanda Becker and Richard Cowan; Additional reporting by Sarah Lynch; Editing by Lisa Shumaker and Peter Cooney
+Reporting by Amanda Becker and Sarah Lynch; Additional reporting by Richard Cowan; Editing by Lisa Shumaker and Peter Cooney